pingcap/docs/ticdc/ticdc-changefeed-config.md

 # Filter syntax: <https://docs.pingcap.com/tidb/stable/table-filter#syntax>.
 rules = ['*.*', '!test.*']

-# Specifies the transaction that will be ignored with specified start_ts.
+# Specifies the transaction that will be ignored with the specified start_ts.
+# The default value is an empty list.
 # IgnoreTxnStartTs = [1683225923]

 # Event filter rules.